flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_04/instructions.md

-# Working Directly with Slivers
+# Working directly with slivers

 This is looking really nice now.
-Although, our `AppBar` does seem a little less exciting.
-Let's make the jump over to work with slivers directly, so we can experiment with the `SliverAppBar`.
+Although, the `AppBar` seems a little less exciting.
+Let’s work with slivers directly, so we can experiment with the `SliverAppBar`.

-First, we'll need to set ourselves up for working with slivers.
+First, we need to do some setup to work with slivers.
-Slivers are contained within a `ScrollView`.
-Our `ListView` set some of this up for us, so now we need a container for our slivers.
-Let's use a `CustomScrollView`.
-Go ahead and place one in the body of our `Scaffold`.
-A `CustomScrollView` takes a list of slivers, so let's place our `WeeklyForecastList` there and we'll convert that next.
+Slivers are contained in a `ScrollView`.
+The `ListView` set up some of this for us, so now we need a container for the slivers.
+Let’s use a `CustomScrollView`.
+Go ahead, and place one in the body of the `Scaffold`.
+A custom `ScrollView` takes a list of slivers, so place the `WeeklyForecastList` there, and we’ll convert that next.

 ```dart
 home: Scaffold(